Paul is a barbecue enthusiast. He is currently grilling and smoking on a Komodo Kamado Ultimate 23.

-In this recipe, we grilled a Copper River Salmon that was a little under eight pounds.
-Wild-caught salmon from Alaska is the "Best Choice", according to Monterey Bay Aquarium's Seafood Watch program and the Marine Stewardship Council.
-Alaskan Pacific Salmon is managed very well; officials keep a close watch on the salmon ecosystems as well as the fisheries.
-Look for Alaskan, wild salmon with the following names: Chinook, Coho, Chum, Keta, King, Pink, Red, Silver & Sockeye Salmon, Sake.
+In this recipe, we grilled a Copper River salmon that was a little under eight pounds.
+Wild-caught salmon from Alaska is the "Best Choice," according to Monterey Bay Aquarium's Seafood Watch program and the Marine Stewardship Council.
+Alaskan Pacific salmon is managed very well; officials keep a close watch on the salmon ecosystems as well as the fisheries.
+Look for Alaskan, wild salmon with the following names: Chinook, Coho, Chum, Keta, King, Pink, Red, Silver & Sockeye Salmon, and Sake.

 Cook Time for Barbecued Whole Salmon

 - 8 to 12 lbs whole, wild-caught, Alaskan salmon